Skip to content

 Billing account — EAEnrollmentReaderBilling REST API (Step 3b)Read-only

-Subscription (billing fallback)Cost Management ContributorIAM role assignment (Step 3c)Cost data only
+Subscription — billing fallback (not for MCA or EA)Cost Management ContributorIAM role assignment (Step 3c)Cost data only

-Cost-export storage account (one dedicated account)Storage Account ContributorIAM role assignment (Step 4c)Manage + read this one account only
+Cost-export storage account (one dedicated account)Storage Account ContributorIAM role assignment (Step 4b)Create & run the export on this one account; no blob data access

 Questions at any point?
 Reach out to your CloudMonitor contact — we’re happy to walk through any step with you.